By: Dr. Lindy Zaretsky

 Day 1 of the conference focused on innovative and bold research and practices in health and education for children and youth living with autism.
 The presentations highlighted current practices that can unintentionally narrow pathways to opportunities and success, yet they also described alternative practices that can offer individuals greater access to learning and meaningful participation and inclusion in their schools and communities at large.
 Day 2 emphasized access to adult services.
 Person-directed planning processes used to support with transitions to work, recreational activities, and supported housing options, were enthusiastically shared and appreciated.
 Legal implications for caregiving, and mental health supports for caregivers were also well received.

 Feedback from participants strongly suggests that together, we are building our capacity to exchange knowledge, share resources, and design research, practices, and supports that are becoming more accessible to professionals, volunteers, and families in need in underserved and increasingly diverse communities.
 We are grateful to all our participants and hope to see you and many more at our third annual conference.
-Please let us know what you’d like to see happen during this conference.
+Please let us know what you would like to see happen during this conference.
 Send us your ideas so that you can directly help us to build the conference program!

 To see recordings of the conference, please click HERE